NipunRajput/Nebula-save/README.md

 .env: Stores configuration variables and sensitive information, not tracked in version control.

+To see the results, just scroll the website, it might take some time, the time depends on the amount of text submitted

 Installation
 Clone the repository to your local machine: